What is Histology Lab?

 A histology lab prepares microscope slides for examination with a light microscope.

 Why is Histology important?

-Histology is the best way to examine tissue.
+Histology is the best way to check tissue.
 Histology is a collection of thousands of techniques that have been perfected over the years.
 Doctors rely on histologist everyday for quick and accurate results.
 Modern medicine depends on histology more and more every year.
 Over 80% of all diagnosis involve some sort of lab testing.

 What is an H&E stain?

-An H&E stain demonstrates the Nucleus and Cytoplasm of the cell, and some specific details of both the Nucleus and the Cytoplasm.
+An H&E stain demonstrates the Nucleus and Cytoplasm of the cell, and some details of both the Nucleus and the Cytoplasm.